- Practice Areas

 Some drivers aren’t as careful around motorcycles as they should be.
 Negligence and recklessness lead to accidents.
 Distracted driving, even for a moment, can lead to catastrophic consequences for riders.
 Here are some unique situations motorcyclists have to contend with on the road:

 Due to their very nature, motorcycle accidents present a number of risks to the riders involved.
-According to NHTSA crash data:
+According to NHTSA crash data, 5,579 motorcyclists died in 2020.
+Here are some additional statistics.

 In the aftermath of sustaining a motorcycle crash in Orange County, victims may be entitled to various types of compensation for their losses.
 There are two different categories of damages: economic and noneconomic.